Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 1. Start in an area with minimal distraction

-Since your puppy doesn’t know how to walk on a leash yet, you don’t want to start in a high distraction area like a city street at rush hour.
-You might want to start teaching your dog in one room of your home.
+Since your puppy doesn’t know how to walk on a leash yet, don’t start in a high distraction area like a city street at rush hour.
+Start teaching your dog how to walk with a leash in one room of your home.
 You’ll put on the collar and the leash at first and provide lots of praise and even treats.
 You want your puppy to think that going for a walk is fun!
-Another reason to start in a quiet place, like your home or even backyard is that some distractions can be scary for a small puppy.
-This is especially true if you live in a more urban area.
-Cars, trucks, trash cans, other animals can make your puppy very nervous at first.
-You’ll slowly start to introduce these elements to your puppy to build confidence.

 The next step is to connect walking on a leash with the command.
-Before you take a step you’ll say to your dog “Let’s walk” or “With me” or another phrase of your choosing – keep it short but other than that it does not matter what you say as long as you’re consistent.
+Before you take a step, you’ll say to your dog, “let’s walk” or “with me” or another phrase of your choosing – keep it short.
+But other than that, it does not matter what you say as long as you’re consistent.

 4. Add in the “sit” command to have your puppy sit when you stop walking

-This step might be more important if you live in the city then if you live in the suburbs or a more rural area.
-You might want your dog to fall nicely into a sit when you stop walking.
+This step might be more important if you live in the city than if you live in the suburbs or a more rural area.
+You might want your dog to fall nicely into a sitting position when you stop walking.
 This will allow you and your pup to wait patiently at a traffic light or for your pup to sit calmly while you chat with a neighbor.
 To train this, start by adding the sit command every time you stop.
 Reward generously when your pup sits.
 Eventually, you won’t even need to use the command.
 When you stop, your puppy will sit.

 5. Teach your puppy to walk on a loose leash

 Loose leash walking means your dog is walking next to you, under your control.
 They are not behind you, or our in front of you pulling.
 This skill is a requirement for the American Kennel Club Canine Good Citizen (CGC) exam.
-The CGC is sometimes required by landlords or insurance companies and is the first step in becoming a Therapy Dog.
+The CGC is sometimes required by landlords or insurance companies, and is the first step in becoming a Therapy Dog.
 Even if your pup is not interested in earning a title, walking on a loose leash is a great skill to have!

 6. Teach your puppy release words for *go say hello* or *go sniff*